 This is wonderful news for all of us who have found it very difficult not to have our church buildings open for prayer and contemplation during the pandemic.

-We have now started live-streaming our Parish Communion services from St Mary’s Easton and churches will be open from private prayer 10am – 2pm weekly as follows:
+Congregation is now able to attend Parish Communion services at St Mary’s Easton or continue to take part on Zoom.
+The churches will also be open for private prayer 10am – 2pm weekly as follows:

 Wednesdays – St Mary’s, Easton

-Please follow these simple guidelines when visiting Church for private prayer.
+Please follow these simple guidelines when visiting Church.

-Following our first live-streamed service we will aim to continue our Parish Communion services in this way going forward with our Family Worship and Valley Worship continuing in the same way as it has been.
+Parish Communion services will continue to be attended and online services in this way going forward with our Family Worship and Valley Worship continuing in the same way as it has been.
 Details for logging on to our services will continue to be posted on the website in the usual way, and all services will also be recorded and posted.
 If you haven’t already done so please follow this website by inserting your email in the field at the bottom right of our home page.

 If you do need to talk to me during the week – to talk over any spiritual issue or if you are worried or anxious then please do drop me an email (email@example.com) and we can fix a time for a FaceTime conversation or a Skype or even an old fashioned telephone call!